Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Methods

 \subsection{Protocol for input models preparation and simulation details}

 We prepared models containing 216, 512, 1000, and 4096 atoms.
 For the model with 216 atoms, we used two different simulation boxes corresponding to densities of 2.20 g/cm³ (216-R1) and 2.28 g/cm³ (216-R2), respectively.
 These two boxes were randomly filled with an overlap distance (initial atomic separation) of 2.3 Å for 2.20 g/cm³ and 2 Å for 2.28 g/cm³.
 For the 512-atom model, we employed two simulation boxes randomly filled with atoms, using the same densities as those applied to the 216-atom model.
 The first 512-atom model had a density of 2.20 g/cm³ (512-R1) with an initial overlap of 2.3 Å. The second 512-atom model (512-R2) along with the 1000-atom model (1000-R) were randomly filled with a density of 2.28 g/cm³ and an initial overlap of 2 Å. The search for events during ARTn-MTP simulations was initiated using configurations that were already at local minima.
 Herein, the ARTn simulations begins by applying random displacements to the chosen central atom and its neighbors, based on a user-defined local cut-off radius.
 Once the displacements are introduced, the algorithm searches for convergence to a saddle point, guided by the lowest curvature.
 After locating the saddle point, the minimization process begins to find the new minimum.
 The minimization is carried out using either the Steepest Descent (SD) or the Fast Inertial Relaxation Engine (FIRE) algorithm.
-In all ARTn-MTP simulations, we used a fictitious temperature of 0.25 eV in the Metropolis accept-reject criterion.
-Each simulation started with event searches initiated with a local cut-off radius of 3 Å, which the algorithm used to identify the region around the selected central atom which will be deformed.
-This cut-off radius was progressively increased to a maximum cut-off 5.5 Å in order toexpand the local zone of initial deformaton when the ARTn moves no longer led to energy decrease.
+In all ARTn-MTP simulations, we used a fictitious temperature of 0.25 eV in the Metropolis accept-reject criterion.\ZK{The fictitious temperature is not a thermodynamic temperature of our system as we use ARTn here was a way to minimize total energy through activated events.
+Since no thermodynamical ensemble is therefore defined, this parameter serves as an artificial tool to aid in sampling configurations and achieving better convergence in the simulation.} Each simulation started with event searches initiated with a local cut-off radius of 3 Å, which the algorithm used to identify the region around the selected central atom which will be deformed. \ZK{The cut-off radius defines a spherical region around the central atom, within which both the selected central atom and its neighboring atoms are displaced during each event.} This cut-off radius was progressively increased to a maximum cut-off 5.5 Å in order to expand the local zone of initial deformaton when the ARTn moves no longer led to energy decrease.
 The coordination defects level was monitored during the simulations.
 For coordination defect levels above 5 \%, the full list of atoms was used as potential central atoms for ARTn moves.
-For defect levels at or below 5 \%, only atoms with a non-four-fold coordination were allowed to serve as the central atom in ARTn moves.
+For defect levels at or below 5 \%, only atoms with a non-four-fold coordination were allowed to serve as the central atom in ARTn moves. \ZK{For comparison purposes, we used the same initial (input) configurations as those for the ARTn-MTP simulations to run MD simulations with the MTP potential.
+For each MD model—216-MD1, 216-MD2, 512-MD1, 512-MD2, 1000-MD, and 4096-MD—the configuration was first heated to 2500 K over 30 ps, followed by equilibration at this temperature for 1 ns.
+The system was then cooled at a rate of 1 K/ps, and finally, the configuration was equilibrated at 300 K for 150 ps using the isothermal-isobaric ensemble (NPT).}